Best Anonymous Cryptocurrency Exchanges in Australia for 2022

 The first step to becoming a Paxful user is to create an account.
 A couple of years prior, Paxful had no KYC requirements except for users living in countries with strict crypto regulations, i.e. countries that ask exchanges to comply with Anti-Money Laundering (AML) policies.
 Recently, however, Paxful changes its politics and now asks for ID or address verification for most of its services.

-The majority of them are non-custodial, i.e. they don’t keep users’ funds on their servers or in offline vaults (cold storage).
+The majority of these exchanges are non-custodial, i.e. they don’t keep users’ funds on their servers or in offline vaults (cold storage).
 This means that it becomes the trader’s responsibility to look for a third-party Bitcoin wallet (or altcoin wallet for that matter) and keep their private key someplace safe.

 Since you don’t share any sensitive data with these platforms, you can make anonymous money transfers by skipping the notorious KYC – Know Your Customer – check.
 The KYC check is part of the onboarding process and it’s enforced by financial authorities as part of their regulatory frameworks.
 Its purpose is to verify customers’ identity by asking them to provide things like full name and address, date of birth, phone number, company details, utility bill, a scanned copy of a legit ID, etc.

 Although a lot of traders consider KYC checks a breach of privacy, others see it as proof that the exchange cares about users’ security.

 Frequently Asked Questions